kovidgoyal/kitty/docs/keyboard-protocol.rst

 and so on.
 If the modifier field is not present in the escape code, its default value is ``1`` which means no modifiers.

+When the key event is related to an actual modifier key, the corresponding modifier's bit must be set for the press event and reset for the release event.
+For example when pressing the :kbd:`LEFT_CONTROL` key, the ``ctrl`` bit must be set and when releasing it, it must be reset.
+When both left and right control keys are pressed and one is released, the release event must again have the ``ctrl`` bit reset.

+.. note:: Not all platforms will provide independent events for left and right modifier keys.
+For example on macOS, the system does not send an event to the application when the holding left control and also pressing right control.
+Therefore applications are adviced to not rely on these.

 .. _event_types: